 Many commentators put this down to social media campaigns, celebrity influences and campaigns specifically targeted towards young people, a group that has always been the least likely to register and vote.

 Theresa May’s open attitude to hunting caused her serious problems with the public, particularly on social media.
 Anti Conservative and anti hunt groups could quickly create images like the one below that would be shared thousands of times, these types of images are designed to play on your emotions.

-I have mixed feelings about the use of these kinds of images and their use to get points across, on one hand I would say its extremely unfair to brand every Conservative voter as voting to see a return to what is being depicted in these images.
+I have mixed feelings about the use of these kinds of images to get points across, on one hand I would say its extremely unfair to brand every Conservative voter as voting to see a return to what is being depicted in these images.
 On the other hand, a return to this would be a lot more likely if we had a Conservative majority.

 Catchphrases such as ‘Save Britain, Cull Tories’ and ‘Make June the end of May’ were prominent on social media throughout the entire election campaign.